MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Session_Configuration_Files.md

 can only run specific commands as a privileged account.

-In addition to that, you can manage whether users of the session can use Windows PowerShell language elements such as script blocks, or whether they can only run commands.
-You can manage the version of Windows PowerShell users can run in the session; manage which modules are imported into the session;
+In addition to that, you can manage whether users of the session can use PowerShell language elements such as script blocks, or whether they can only run commands.
+You can manage the version of PowerShell users can run in the session; manage which modules are imported into the session;
 and manage which cmdlets, functions, and aliases session users can run.
 When using the RoleDefinitions field, you can give users different capabilities in